Freedom to Operate Search Services

 What is the difference between a Patentability search and an FTO search?

-Patentability asks "Is my idea new?"
-FTO asks "Am I going to get sued?"
-FTO ignores old art and focuses only on active patents that you might infringe.
+Patentability is "Is my idea novel?"
+FTO is "Am I going to be sued?"
+FTO ignores prior art and deals only with live patents that could potentially be infringed.

 Can you perform an FTO for a specific country (e.g., just the USA)?

 Yes.
-FTO is always geographic.
-We can perform a search for a single country or a "Global Clearance" for all your target markets.
+FTO analysis is always geographic.
+We can conduct either a FTO search for a single country or a "Global Clearance" analysis for all your target countries.

 How do you handle "Expired Patents" in an FTO report?